The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 \begin{proposition} The Fukaya \ai algebra of the Lagrangian $Bl_{\RP^1}\RP^9\subset BL_{\CP^1}\CP^9$ from Proposition~\ref{prop:CO_BlP9_Inject} is not formal over a characteristic 2 field. \end{proposition}

 Although we cannot prove that $\CO^*$ is injective for the real locus of an arbitrary toric Fano variety, we are able to do this in a slightly wider range of examples which we postpone to Section~\ref{sec:real_toric}.
 We will prove Proposition~\ref{prop:CO_RPn_Inject} and Corollary~\ref{cor:RPn_generate} at the end of the introduction, and the remaining statements from above will be proved in Section~\ref{sec:real_toric}.
-Now we will state the main theorem, with some comments coming after.
+Now we state the main theorem; the new pieces of notation are explained straight after the statement.

 \begin{theorem} Let $X$ be a compact monotone symplectic manifold, $L\subset X$ a monotone Lagrangian submanifold of Maslov index at least $2$, possibly equipped with a local system $\rho\co H_1(L)\to \k^\x$.
 If $\chr \k\neq 2$, assume $L$ is oriented and spin.